Klipper3d/klipper/docs/Bootloaders.md

 board, a [build for the SKR Pro 1.1 is available here]( https://github.com/Arksine/STM32_HID_Bootloader/releases/latest).

-Unless your board is DFU capable the most accessable flashing method is likely via 3.3v serial, which follows the same procedure as [flashing the STM32F103 using stm32flash](#stm32f103-micro-controllers-blue-pill-devices).
+Unless your board is DFU capable the most accessible flashing method is likely via 3.3V serial, which follows the same procedure as [flashing the STM32F103 using stm32flash](#stm32f103-micro-controllers-blue-pill-devices).
 For example:
 ```